Aconitine: Biosynthesis and total synthesis of related alkaloids

 Aconitine is biosynthesized by the monkshood plant via the terpenoid biosynthesis pathway (MEP chloroplast pathway).
 Approximately 700 naturally occurring C19-diterpenoid alkaloids have been isolated and identified, but the biosynthesis of only a few of these alkaloids are well understood.

 Likewise, only a few alkaloids of the aconitine family have been synthesized in the laboratory.
 In particular, despite over one hundred years having elapsed since its isolation, the prototypical member of its family of norditerpenoid alkaloids, aconitine itself, represents a rare example of a well-known natural product that has yet to succumb to efforts towards its total synthesis.
-The challenge that aconitine poses to synthetic organic chemists is due to both the intricate interlocking hexacyclic ring system that make up its core and the elaborate collection of oxygenated functional groups at its periphery.
+The challenge that aconitine poses to synthetic organic chemists is due to both the intricate interlocking hexacyclic ring system that makes up its core and the elaborate collection of oxygenated functional groups at its periphery.
 A handful of simpler members of the aconitine alkaloids, however, have been prepared synthetically.
 In 1971, the Weisner group discovered the total synthesis of talatisamine (a C19-norditerpenoid).
 In the subsequent years, they also discovered the total syntheses of other C19-norditerpenoids, such as chasmanine, and 13-deoxydelphonine.

 The total synthesis of napelline (Scheme a) begins with aldehyde 100.
 In a 7 step process, the A-ring of napelline is formed (104).
 It takes another 10 steps to form the lactone ring in the pentacyclic structure of napelline (106).
 An additional 9 steps creates the enone-aldehyde 107.
 Heating in methanol with potassium hydroxide causes an aldol condensation to close the sixth and final ring in napelline (14).
 Oxidation then gives rise to diketone 108 which was converted to (±)-napelline (14) in 10 steps.

 A similar process is demonstrated in Wiesner's synthesis of 13-desoxydelphinone (Scheme c).
 The first step of this synthesis is the generation of a conjugated dienone 112 from 111 in 4 steps.
 This is followed by the addition of a benzyl vinyl ether to produce 113.
 In 11 steps, this compound is converted to ketal 114.
 The addition of heat, DMSO and o-xylene rearranges this ketol (115), and after 5 more steps (±)-13-desoxydelphinone (15) is formed.